JackboxUtility/JackboxUtility/README.md

 ## Translations

-We are using [weblate](https://hosted.weblate.org/) to translate the app.
-You can help us translate it by going on this link : <https://hosted.weblate.org/projects/jackboxutility/jackboxutility_app/>
+We are using [Weblate](https://hosted.weblate.org/) to translate the app.
+You can help us translate it by going on this link: <https://hosted.weblate.org/projects/jackboxutility/jackboxutility_app/>

 ## Contribution